 What is the Use of Customer Intelligence in eCommerce?

-This platform allows marketers to not depend on the IT team and other technical experts to create customized, and cross-channel customer lifecycles.
+This platform allows marketers to not depend on the IT team and other technical experts to create customized, cross-channel customer lifecycles.

 How to Use Customer Intelligence Data to Grow eCommerce Businesses?